pasqualerossi/42-Piscine/42 Adelaide Information/README.md

 Note: Nothing is guaranteed though as the 42 Entrance to the school isn't public information.

 # Essential Items List
-Items that you should bring with you on Campus just about everyday.
+Items that you should bring with you on Campus everyday.

 📱        Your Phone </br>
 🔌  A Phone Charger </br>